sveltarne/quartz/README.md

 1. Download the image from docker hub with the command `sudo docker pull arthmc/quartz:latest`
 2. Run the image with `sudo docker run -p 4000:4000 arthmc/quartz:latest`.
 To change the port, replace the first 4000 with the port number you want.
+3. **Pocketbase will also need to be installed.** While there is no official docker image, installing it locally is very easy.
+Just download their executable file, and run `./pocketbase serve`.

 # Contributing